-- Schedule of Monetary Collateral and Mandatory Appearance - p) The provisions of this Rule shall apply to petty offenses alleged to have been committed by a juvenile prior to the filing of the Attorney General's certification referred to in 18 U.S.C. § 5032 and 18 U.S.C. § 3401(g).
+- 2 - p) The provisions of this Rule shall apply to petty offenses alleged to have been committed by a juvenile prior to the filing of the Attorney General's certification referred to in 18 U.S.C. § 5032 and 18 U.S.C. § 3401(g).
 After the filing of such certification, the provisions of this Rule shall apply only in the event that the juvenile, with the advice of counsel, files a written request to be prosecuted as an adult. - q) Nothing contained in this Rule shall prevent the issuance of a Warrant of Arrest in accordance with Fed.
 R. Crim.
 P. 58(d)(3) or any other lawful authority.